 Quite simply, the bearer is the bandwidth size of the available line, whether that’s a copper line or a fibre-enabled line.
-If you have a 100MB Leased line bearer, for example, that bearer will be able to provide a 100MB leased line connection to the business.
+If you have a 100MB leased line bearer, for example, that bearer will be able to provide a 100MB leased line connection to the business.

-If you have a 10MB leased line bearer, that bearer will be able to provide a maximum 10MB leased line connection, and so on.
+If you have a 10MB bearer, that bearer will be able to provide a maximum 10MB leased line connection, and so on.
 This is why leased lines are often said to be ‘capped’ – because there are speed limitations dependent upon the bearers.

 What is the Committed Data Rate?

 The committed data rate on the other hand, or CDR for short, is the connection speed that has been requested by the business.
 With leased lines, speeds are guaranteed, and symmetrical, which means that if a 100MB leased line is requested, businesses will have 100MB upload and download speeds.

 If a 10MB leased line is requested, businesses will have 10MB upload and download speeds.
 To put it simply, the committed data rate is the speed that your business has agreed to and arranged to pay for.

 Why Choose a 100MB Leased Line Bearer?